 Today, I’m happy to show how I made this rooster, which will be used as a spot illustration in my upcoming picture book, MY BED.
-The story about children’s sleeping places in different cultures around the world is written by Rebecca Bond and will be published by Houghton Mifflin Harcourt in Sept.
+The story about children’s sleeping places in different cultures around the world is written by Rebecca Bond and was published by Houghton Mifflin Harcourt in Sept.
 2020.
-A touring exhibition of my original embroidered artwork for the book will travel around the United States.
-Salley Mavor: Bedtime Stitches will debut at the Cahoon Museum Of American Art in Cotuit, MA from Sept.
-11 to Dec.
-22, 2020.
+Bedtime Stitches, a touring exhibition of my original embroidered artwork for the book is traveling around the United States.
 The tour schedule is listed here.

 When researching Slavic folk art for the Russian scene, I noticed how often a rooster image appears in painted objects, textiles and sculpture.
 So, I thought it would be an appropriate animal to include, as well as fun to try my hand at making.